sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

 <Alert type="secondary">This is a guest blog post from our community. <a href="https://discord.com/servers/sourcegraph-969688426372825169" target="_blank">Join our Discord</a> to meet the author and connect with other developers passionate about Code Search and AI!</Alert>

-OK, I'll admit it took me longer than it should to write that title without messing up, but here we are, there that is, and here we go!

-So, now that I've successfully confused half of you before I've even started, let's talk about Custom Commands with Cody.

 ---

 ## Friends, Coders, Netizens, lend me your snippets!